 - CaseListingFilter=filters the cases in the data file shown to the operator.
 The filter string can use regular expressions.
 If you have multiple operators entering data to the same data file, this can be a way to prevent operators from interacting with data entered by other operators.
 The filter is matched against the IDs of each case.

 - ShowInApplicationListing=determines whether the application associated with this PFF is displayed on the mobile Entry Applications screen.
 The possible options are: Always (default), Never, and Hidden.
-You can show hidden applications by modifying CSEntry's settings, whereas PFFs with the Never option will never be shown.
+Operators must manually elect to show hidden applications, whereas PFFs with the Never option will never be shown.

 The [Files] block is required.
 A description of the files, not all of which have to be specified, is as follows:

 - Application=the name of the data entry application that you created.

 - InputData=the data file that an operator will be creating, modifying, or verifying with this data entry application.

 - Paradata=the name of a file where events logged during the application's run are saved.

 - CommonStore=if you use the loadsetting or savesetting functions in your program, this file overrides the default location where these settings are saved.

 - BaseMap=if you use the map-based case listing this file provides an offline map that will be used as the base map instead of an online Google Map.
 MBTiles and ArcGIS Tile Package format files are supported.
 See Offline Maps for details.

 block is present, it means that a second (or more) dictionary was linked to the data entry application.
 In the example above, LOOKUP_DICT is the dictionary name, and LookupFile.dat is the name of the data file that contains the lookup codes